Black Nerve

 Agrios dropped a weary antennae.
 “I speak of fact, not mythology.”

 “I speak also of the literal.
-Beasts of the dire are nourished greatly by the contents of our skulls, and examples of nouphagy that would satisfy even your rigor are aplenty — you should be familiar with the fool-lure, if no other?
+Beasts of the direblood are nourished greatly by the contents of our skulls, and exemplars of nouphagy that would satisfy even your rigor are aplenty — you should be familiar with the fool-lure, if no other?
 There are quite a few ignoble bugs whose thievery of nous lacks our great chicanery.”

 “Our?”

 All mantids are nouphages?”
-Agrios had lost track of this myth entirely.
+Agrios had lost track of this monk’s myth entirely.

 “You’re implying that mantids are… stupider than other bugs?”
 The very notion would probably be enough to inspire his grandfather’s wrath.

 “Not stupider, only that our intelligence comes from a different source.
-Do you think it coincidence that our kind suffers from rootlessness, a loss of nous unheard of any other bug?
+Do you think it coincidence that our kind suffers sickness that tears our minds rootless, a total loss of nous function unheard of any other bug?
 What could this be, but proof that our hold on our minds falters just as if it does not truly belong to us?”

 Agrios frowns.
 At length, he replies, “Seems academic.
 Not helpful for me.”

 “It was not intended to be helpful, only enlightening.
-That you are a nouphage answers some questions that I had held… and suggests new ones.”
+That you are a flayed mind answers some questions that I had held… and suggests new ones.”
 She looks thoughtful for a moment, but does not voice them, whatever they are.
 “It’s all to say, the nature of your condition is familiar to me.
-Your Pantheca wishes this forgotten… but there is a treatment for rootlessness.
+Your Pantheca wishes this forgotten… but there is a treatment for those torn rootless.
 Not a cure, but a mitigation.”

 “Which is?”

-“When the fifth eye closes… a cannibal retains their mind for longest.
+“When the eye of the heart closes… it is a cannibal who retains their mind for longest.
 Have you ever tried it?”

 “No. Never.”

 “It’s difficult to sustain.
-But if I understand you right… your clan has devised a way to stave off the worst of rootlessness indefinitely, it would seem.”
+But if I understand you right… your clan has devised a way to stave off the worst of your affliction indefinitely, it would seem.”

 “I’m not rootless.”
 The rootless were, emphatically, not mantids; healthy mantids found them inherently, deeply uncanny, their melted eyes like those of a corpse.
 The comparison is beyond insulting.